Republican Guard (Central African Republic)

-The Republican Guard (Garde républicaine, or GR), also called the Presidential Guard (Garde présidentielle, or PR), is nominally part of the Central African Armed Forces (FACA) but is directly subordinated to the President of the Central African Republic, for whom it provides security.
+The Republican Guard (Garde républicaine, or GR), also called the Presidential Guard (Garde présidentielle, or PR), a military unit that is nominally part of the Central African Armed Forces (FACA).
+However, it is directly subordinated to the President of the Central African Republic, for whom it provides security.

 History

-During the leadership of President François Bozizé the guard largely consisted of members of his same tribe, "patriots" who helped him seize power during the 2003 Central African Republic coup d'état, and was estimated to number some 800 men.
+During the leadership of President François Bozizé, the guard largely consisted of members of his same tribe, "patriots" who helped him seize power during the 2003 coup d'état, and was estimated to number some 800 men.
 They have been accused of numerous assaults on the civil population, such as terror, aggression, sexual violence.
-Since the outbreak of the civil war and ethnic violence in 2012 with the overthrow of Bozizé, many members of the guard have joined the Seleka coalition.
-Since 2008 they had received training from South African and Sudanese troops, with support from Belgium and Germany, although since then the leadership has been cautious about significantly reforming the guard.
+Since the outbreak of the civil war and ethnic violence in 2012 and the overthrow of Bozizé in 2013, many members of the guard have joined the Seleka coalition.

+From 2008, they had received training from South African and Sudanese troops, with support from Belgium and Germany, although since then the leadership has been cautious about significantly reforming the guard.
+Wagner contractors, since 2018, led training for the RG only and avoid training other units in the FACA due to its units being entirely trained by European militaries.